-- part B of the HAP contract.
+- a.
+The family is not a party to or third party beneficiary of Part B of the HAP contract.
 The family may not enforce any provision of Part B, and may not exercise any right or remedy against the owner or PHA under Part B. - b.
 The tenant or the PHA may enforce the tenancy addendum (Part C of the HAP contract) against the owner, and may exercise any right or remedy against the owner under the tenancy addendum. - c.
 The PHA does not assume any responsibility for injury to, or any liability to, any person injured as a result of the owner's action or failure to act in connection with management of the contract unit or the premises or with implementation of the HAP contract, or as a result of any other action or failure to act by the owner. - d.
 The owner is not the agent of the PHA, and the HAP contract does not create or affect any relationship between the PHA and any lender to the owner or any suppliers, employees, contractors or subcontractors used by the owner in connection with management of the contract unit or the premises or with implementation of the HAP contract.